 Some of these funds are 100% dedicated to a responsible investment approach, others only offer individual investment options that meet ethical investing criteria.
 With this in mind, it’s important to research super funds and individual products to get a better idea of whether or not they match your values.

 What are the fees like for ethical super funds?

-Fees obviously vary between funds, so it pays to do some research and compare the fee structures of different ethical super funds with ordinary retail and industry super funds.
-As a general rule, ethical super funds tend to charge higher fees than some other funds, in particular passive retail funds and industry funds, the argument being that these fees cover the comprehensive research that goes into each investment chosen by a responsible fund.
+Fees vary between funds, so it pays to do some research and compare the fee structures of different ethical super funds with ordinary retail and industry super funds.
+Ethical super funds do tend to charge slightly higher fees than some default MySuper funds offered by retail and industry funds.
+This is because of the comprehensive research that goes into each investment chosen by a responsible or ethical fund.
 However, you may find that actively-managed retail funds charge higher fees than some ethical super funds.

 Finally, a relatively new ethical super fund may charge higher fees than one that has been established for a longer period of time.
 This is because an increase in the number of members may allow a fund to lower its investment fees.

 Pros and cons of joining an ethical super fund

 - You can invest your money in line with your values

 - Know that your super isn't supporting industries you don't agree with